FazeCT/fazect.github.io/seetf2023-rev/index.md

 `sub_1A48()` is more complicated, and by analyzing that function, I quickly realized that it does [Modular Exponentiation](https://www.geeksforgeeks.org/modular-exponentiation-power-in-modular-arithmetic/), using an algorithm with `O(log2n)` complexity.

-I then greadily wrote a script to try calculating the flag, as below.
+I then greedily wrote a script to try calculating the flag, as below.

 ```Python
 from Crypto.Util.number import *